Master Tung's Acupuncture Points 22.01 & 22.02

 Notes: The points 22.01 & 22.02, are effective for neck and upper thoracic pain, as well as for various respiratory conditions.
 This is a good point combination to use when neck or upper back pain presents with colds, fevers, cough, or difficult to treat lung diseases.
 As they are on the hand, use them for acute, excessive, severe, and hard to treat lung conditions.
 For such patterns it is often best to use these points first, and early in the treatment process.
 If the lung condition is more chronic, deficient, or if the patient is needle sensitive then 33.13 - 33.15 are often better choices.

 These points also treat cervical and upper thoracic pain in the UB channel, and are very good for many of these patterns.
 They are some of the top points to use when pain is in the UB meridian, and in the area of C5 - T1.
-They may also be used for pain in the upper thoracic area, but in many cases of thoracic pain, the ashi points 3 - 5 cun above LU 9 are preferable.
+They may also be used for pain in the upper thoracic area, but in many cases of thoracic pain, the ashi points 3 - 5 cun proximal to LU 9 are preferable.
 When thoracic pain originates from cervical problems, 22.01 & 22.02 can be used, but for thoracic pain without cervical involvement, the ashi points between LU 7 and LU 6 are most effective.

 22.01 & 22.02